|

 in slits cut in the edge of living pine needles.
 A papery cocoon

-covers pupae.
+covers the pupae.
 Adults are broad waist wasps.
 Infested trees have

 sparse foliage and thin crowns.